 Forty-two students, three days, one deserted Island: welcome to Battle Royale.
 A group of ninth-grade students from a Japanese high school have been forced by legislation to compete in a Battle Royale.
-The students are each given a bag with a randomly selected weapon and a few rations of food and water and sent off to kill each other in a no-holds-barred (with a few minor rules) game to the death, which means that the students have three days to kill each other until one survives -- or they all die.
-The movie focuses on a few of the students and how they cope.
-Some decide to play the game like the psychotic Kiriyama or the sexual Mistuko, while others like the heroes of the movie--Shuya, Noriko, and Kawada--are trying to find a way to get off the Island without violence.
-However, as the numbers dwell down lower and lower on an hourly basis, is there any way for Shuya and his classmates to survive?Written by
+The students are sent off to kill each other in a no-holds-barred game to the death, until one survives -- or they all die.
+Some decide to play the game like the psychotic Kiriyama or the sexual Mitsuko, while others are trying to find a way to get off the Island without violence.
+However, as the numbers dwindle is there any way for Shuya and his classmates to survive?Written by

 Prissy Panda Princess

 (at around 56 mins) Before Kawada reveals the picture of him and Keiko, we can see its outline from behind, and it shows a different couple.
 See more »

 This year Zentsuji Middle School number 4's Class E was chosen from among 43,000 Ninth grade classes.
 This year's game, said to be more blistering than the last - - Oh look there!
 There she is!
 The winner's a girl!
 Surviving a fierce battle that raged two days, seven hours, and 43 minutes - the winner is a girl!
 Look, she's smiling!
 Smiling!
 The girl definitely just smiled!